5l1v3r1/DNS-Hacker/README.md

 6. If you see $, it means that is unix
 7. If you are stuck at access, you will still know victim exact username or list of usernames available

-# Simple Share Hacker Software
+# Misunderstanding for Share Hack
 1. Share hack software works the same way, right?
 Wrong!

 # How to Use Script?